Dutra3/nlwexpoapp/README.md

-# Platform for post user messages with ReactJs
+# Platform for post user messages with React-Native
   - Content:
     - ReactJS with Vite
     - TypeScript